erinfeaser311/marvelous-rabbit/content/posts/ds-learning-advice.md

 +++
-content_img_path = ""
+content_img_path = "/images/New Year Goals Social Media Post-1.png"
 date = 2020-02-21T05:00:00Z
 draft = true
 excerpt = ""
 layout = "post"
 subtitle = ""
-thumb_img_path = ""
+thumb_img_path = "/images/New Year Goals Social Media Post.png"
 title = "DS Learning Advice"

 +++
-To become a data scientist advice: Focus on Python (including Numpy, Pandas, and Jupyter notebooks).
+To become a data scientist advice:

+* Focus on Python (including Numpy, Pandas, and Jupyter notebooks).
+* Building a web scraper for Facebook Marketplace
 * Try to focus on 1 main project.
 Extend something that you did in class.
 It can be difficult if you are mostly doing scattered problem sets in a variety of areas.
 For self-learners, one of the risks is jumping around too much and starting scattered tutorials across a range of sites, but never going deep enough with any one thing.
 Pick 1 Kaggle competition, personal project, or extension of a school project and stick with it.
 I can think of a few times I continued extended a class project for months after the class ended, because I was so absorbed in it.
 This is a great way to learn.
 * Start with decision tree ensembles (random forests and gradient boosting machines) on structured data sets.
 I have deeply conflicted feelings on this topic.
 While it’s possible to do these in Python using sklearn, I think R still handles structured datasets and categorical variables better.
 However, if you are only going to master one language, I think Python is the clear choice, and most people can’t focus on learning 2 new languages at the same time.
 * Then move on to deep learning using the Python library [Keras](https://www.fast.ai/2017/01/03/keras/).
 To quote Andrew Ng, deep learning is [“the new electricity”](https://www.fast.ai/2016/10/11/fortune/) and a very exciting, high impact area to be working in.